 - Poster presenters will have 2 full hours to present their work.

-- Poster sessions will be scheduled at “prime” times and will remain available (without presenters) for at least eight hours, enabling people to view them at their convenience.
+- Poster sessions will be scheduled at “prime” times and will be available during the conference (without presenters), enabling people to view them at their convenience.

 - Poster sessions will be organized by topic, to help participants identify posters of most interest to them.

 - Poster sessions will enable one-on-one discussions with the people who are most interested in your poster.